Permitely

 These are estimates, not a guarantee

-Exact FY2027 wage-band probabilities depend on the final pool composition, which USCIS publishes after selection.
-The figures here model the published direction (Level III/IV favored, master's double-draw) against recent overall rates.
+Exact FY2027 wage-band probabilities are estimates: USCIS has not published official per-band selection rates.
+The figures here model the published 4/3/2/1 entry structure and the reported pool composition against recent overall rates.
 Treat them as planning guidance, and confirm specifics with a qualified immigration attorney.

 What happened to the $100,000 H-1B fee?